Leopold Bloom: Factual antecedents

+Another model for Bloom was undoubtedly Italo Svevo.
+Svevo was the nom de plume of Hector (Ettore) Schmitz, who was one of Joyce's favorite students when he was a Berlitz English language tutor in Trieste.
+Schmitz was born and raised a Jew but converted to Catholicism to marry.
+Joyce had many conversations with him about literature, art, his Jewish background, and Judaism.
+After Joyce allowed him to read both Dubliners and a draft of A Portrait of the Artist as a Young Man, Schmitz revealed to his tutor that he too was a novelist, although his first published novels had gone unnoticed by the reading public.
+After Joyce was given these novels and read them, he declared Schmitz to be an overlooked important Italian writer and worked during the course of the rest of their friendship to get his former pupil's works noticed and published.
+It has been argued as well that the protagonists of Svevo's novels may have influenced Bloom's personality and habits as a Jewish character.

 The character's name (and maybe some of his personality) may have been inspired by Joyce's Trieste acquaintance Leopoldo Popper.
 Popper was a Jew of Bohemian descent who had hired Joyce as an English tutor for his daughter Amalia.
 Popper managed the company of Popper and Blum and it is possible that the name Leopold Bloom was invented by taking Popper's first name and anglicizing the name Blum.

 Fictional biography

 Bloom is introduced to the reader as a man of appetites:

 Mr. Leopold Bloom ate with relish the inner organs of beasts and fowls.
 He liked thick giblet soup, nutty gizzards, a stuffed roast heart, liverslices fried with crustcrumbs, fried hencods' roes.
 But most of all, he liked grilled mutton kidneys which gave to his palate a fine tang of faintly scented urine.

-The Bloom character, born in 1866, is the only son of Rudolf Virág (a Hungarian Jew from Szombathely who emigrated to Ireland, converted from Judaism to Protestantism, changed his name to Rudolph Bloom and later died by suicide), and of Ellen Higgins, an Irish Protestant.
+The Bloom character, born in 1866, is the only son of Rudolf Virág (a Hungarian Jew from Szombathely who emigrated to Ireland, converted from Judaism to Protestantism, changed his name to Rudolph Bloom and later died by suicide), and of Ellen Higgins, an Irish Catholic.
 He is uncircumcised.
 They lived in Clanbrassil Street, Portobello.
 Bloom converted to Catholicism to marry Marion (Molly) Tweedy on 8 October 1888.
 The couple has one daughter, Millicent (Milly), born in 1889; their son Rudolph (Rudy), born in December 1893, died after 11 days.
 The family lives at 7 Eccles Street in Dublin.

-Episodes (chapters) in Ulysses relate a series of encounters and incidents in Bloom's contemporary odyssey through Dublin in the course of the single day of 16 June 1904 (although episodes 1 to 3, 9 and to a lesser extent 7, are primarily concerned with Stephen Dedalus, who in the plan of the story is the counterpart of Telemachus).
-Joyce aficionados celebrate 16 June as 'Bloomsday'.
+Episodes (chapters) in Ulysses relate a series of encounters and incidents in Bloom's contemporary odyssey through Dublin in the course of the single day of 16 June 1904 (although episodes 1 to 3, 9 and, to a lesser extent, 7, are primarily concerned with Stephen Dedalus, who in the plan of the story is the counterpart of Telemachus).
+Joyce aficionados celebrate 16 June as "Bloomsday".